publications

 DOI · Altmetric

 Develops a theory of how AI infrastructures mediate state vision and governance.
-Its impact is to bridge social theory and AI governance in a way useful for both social scientists and policy researchers.
+The paper brings social theory into conversation with debates about AI governance and the changing ways states see and act on society.

 9) How platforms govern: Social regulation in digital capitalism (Big Data & Society, 2023)